-Statistical Reasoning is an introductory course for managers using statistics.
-The role of statistics is to analyze quantitative data and make decisions based on the data using basic statistical tools like statistical distributions, tests of hypotheses and confidence intervals.
+Statistical understanding and applications of the same, for managerial decision-making is sine qua non for in the corporate journey of a management graduate.
+The role of statistics is to analyze quantitative data and make decisions based on the data using various basic statistical tools like inferential statistics statistical distributions, tests of hypotheses and confidence intervals etc., is paramount.
+Hence the course aims to provide a thorough journey into the basics of statistics for managerial decision-making process.